 II.
-Consumer Protection and the College Search American families benefit from an array of consumer protections in almost all facets of their economic lives.
+Consumer Protection and the College Search American families benefit from an array of frequently invisible consumer protections in almost all aspects of their economic lives.
 Some of these protections began in court cases, and some began with legislative action, but all of them share the goal of protecting consumers from economic abuse or discrimination at minimal cost and in real time.
 The idea is for the wrong suffered by the citizen to be resolved at as low a cost to the citizen as possible and as close to right then as possible.
 These protections arose from the national realization that the economic playing field is not naturally level, that businesses have a natural advantage over most consumers, that the laissez-faire concept of "let the buyer beware" frequently leaves pain and suffering in its wake, and that economic justice works for everyone - consumers and business people alike.
 However, if you think that the enlightened consumerism you have grown used to on Main Street extends to college admissions departments, you will be disappointed.
 Although I have found information provided by college academic departments to be reasonably reliable, not so admission departments, not so.
-Additionally, in terms of enforceable business norms and legal protections readily available to consumers, you are in a more advantageous position on a used car lot than you are in a college admission office.
+Additionally, in terms of enforceable business norms and the legal protections readily available to consumers in America today, you are in a much more advantageous position on a used car lot than you are in a college admission office.
 That doesn't mean that there aren't honest and ethical college admission departments in America.
 There are.
-It means that I have seen no evidence that standards of business ethics are imposed upon college admission departments by government agencies, nor have I found that colleges enforce ethical standards among themselves.
-So, what you are likely to find in your search is the full spectrum of unregulated business behavior.
-You will find college admission departments that are marvelously honest and ethical, you will find those whose managers and staffers ought to be arrested for fraud, and you will find everything in between.
+It means that I have seen no evidence that standards of business ethics are imposed on college admission offices by government agencies, nor have I found that colleges enforce ethical standards among themselves.
+So, what you are likely to find in your college search is the full spectrum of unregulated business behavior.
+You will find college admission departments that are marvelously honest and ethical, you will find those whose managers and staffers ought to be sued or arrested for fraud, and you will find everything in between.
 Given this lack of regulation, if you rely on key information from an admission department that proves to be false, you will probably find no convenient and effective remedy for your problem.
-College power structures don't help either because, although the heads of the admission departments may be called the "Deans of Admission", they don't carry the same clout as academic deans; and what admission officers might tell you will usually not bind the academic departments of the school.
+College power structures don't help either because, although the heads of the admission departments may be called the "Deans of Admission", they typically don't carry the same clout as academic deans; and what admission officers might tell you will usually not bind the academic departments of the school.
 There are also no agencies outside the school that will come to your assistance.
 But you can set yourself up for ultimate success, for surviving those kinds of problems, by realizing the risks that are involved and by being extremely thorough and careful throughout your college search.

 III.
 General College Search Tips for High School Juniors, First Semester Seniors. and Their Families